 Brittany Vacation Rentals

-Explore 110 rental homes and villas in Brittany for your next vacation or business travel.
-With private vacation home rentals, enjoy a more personalized stay and a wide range of amenities such as Best Affordable Homes and Great for Groups.
-With a wide range of homes to offer, pricing can start as low as $78 per night with homes containing as many as 7 bedrooms and 9 bathrooms.
+Explore 142 rental homes and villas in Brittany for your next vacation or business travel.
+With private vacation home rentals, enjoy a more personalized stay and a wide range of amenities such as Best Affordable Homes, Great for Groups and Family-Friendly Homes.
+With a wide range of homes to offer, pricing can start as low as $49 per night with homes containing as many as 9 bedrooms and 6 bathrooms.
 However you're looking to experience your stay, Homes and Villas by Marriott has your next vacation home waiting.

 Types of vacation rentals in Brittany